robertyawmegbenu/just-eat-data-platform-infra-exercise/README.md

   --recombine
 ```

-**This will:**
+This will:

-- Validate all parts against limits.
+- Validate all parts against size and line limits.
-- Ensure headers match.
+- Ensure headers match across all files.
-- Recombine parts and compare with the original.
+- Recombine the files and compare them to the original.
 - Save reports to `sanity_checks/`:

 ```